pablomc87/ubuntu-grocy-server/README.md

-# Raspberry Pi Grocy Server Setup
+# Ubuntu Grocy Server Setup

 This project configures an Ubuntu Server as a Grocy server using Terraform and Ansible.